ewoodhead/QuantumNPA.jl/README.md

   B2
   E1
 ```
-`operators()` can optionally take a keyword argument `by_parties` which is
+`operators()` can optionally take a keyword argument `by_party` which is set
-set to `false` by default.
-Setting it to `true` groups the level-one
+to `false` by default.
+Setting it to `true` groups the level-one operators by
-operators by party and returns a dictionary of the parties and operators
+party and returns a dictionary of the parties and operators associated to
-associated to those parties:
+those parties:
 ```julia
 julia> operators(objective, constraints, by_party=true)
 Dict{Integer,Set{Monomial}} with 3 entries: